W3rni0/TJCTF_2020/readme.md

 ```
 This challenge was very fair in my opinion but it was easy to overcomplicate it
 (as I admittedly did in the beginning).
-When you connect to the server you are greeted with the following messege:
+When you connect to the server you are greeted with the following message:
 ```
 ![](assets//images//truly_terrible_why_1.png)